 Lung Cancer Network

-An Australian not-for-profit organistion that provides education and support to people affected by lung cancer.
+An Australian not-for-profit organisation that provides education and support to people affected by lung cancer.

 A clear fluid that travels throughout the lymphatic system and carries cells that help fight infections and other diseases.

 Small bean shaped structures that are part of the immune system.
-They filter lymph fluid and help fight infection and diseases.
+The lymph nodes filter lymph fluid and help fight infection and diseases.
 They are in many parts of the body including under the arms and in the neck.

 A network of tissues and organs found throughout the body.
 It produces, stores, and carries white blood cells that fight infections and other diseases.
 It includes the bone marrow, spleen, thymus, lymph nodes and lymphatic vessels.